ixartz/Next-js-Boilerplate/README.md

 - `next.config.mjs`: Next.js configuration
 - `.env`: default environment variables

-You have access to the whole code source if you need further customization.
-The provided code is only an example for you to start your project.
-The sky is the limit 🚀.
+You have full access to the source code for further customization.
+The provided code is just an example to help you start your project.
+The sky's the limit 🚀.

 ### Commit Message Format

-The project enforces [Conventional Commits](https://www.conventionalcommits.org/) specification.
-This means that all your commit messages must be formatted according to the specification.
+The project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification, meaning all commit messages must be formatted accordingly.
 To help you write commit messages, the project uses [Commitizen](https://github.com/commitizen/cz-cli), an interactive CLI that guides you through the commit process.
 To use it, run the following command:

 ```shell
 npm run commit
 ```

-One of the benefits of using Conventional Commits is that it allows us to automatically generate a `CHANGELOG` file.
+One of the benefits of using Conventional Commits is the ability to automatically generate a `CHANGELOG` file.
 It also allows us to automatically determine the next version number based on the types of commits that are included in a release.

 ### Testing

-All unit tests are located with the source code inside the same directory.
-So, it makes it easier to find them.
+All unit tests are located alongside the source code in the same directory, making them easier to find.
 The project uses Vitest and React Testing Library for unit testing.
-You can run the tests with:
+You can run the tests with the following command:

 ```shell
 npm run test